rdyro/rdyro.github.io/content/articles/automatic_grader/main.md

 The dataset is a combination of several instruction datasets (e.g., [RedPajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-Instruct)) (popularized by large language model research).
-Negative example are produced by randomly assigning questions (instructions) to responses.
+Negative examples are produced by randomly assigning questions (instructions) to responses.

 ----